OpenLMIS/open-lmis/CONTRIBUTING.md

 # Contributing to OpenLMIS
 Contributing to OpenLMIS is what delivers a shared, open source solution for managing medical commodity distribution in low- and middle-income countries.
 Your contributions are needed!
-Before you get started, take a moment to read this quick guide, (get to know the community) and (get in touch with us) so we can coordinate.
+Before you get started, take a moment to read this quick guide, [get to know the community](http://openlmis.org/openlmis-community/) and join in on the [developer forum](https://groups.google.com/forum/#!forum/openlmis-dev) so we can coordinate.

 ## Reporting Bugs
-The OpenLMIS community is currently using a public JIRA for tracking bugs.
+The OpenLMIS community is currently using a public JIRA for [tracking bugs](https://openlmis.atlassian.net/projects/OLMIS/issues/).
 This system helps track current and historical bugs, what work has been done, and so on.
 Reporting a bug with this tool is the best way to get the bug fixed quickly and in the best manner.

 ### Before you report a bug
 - Search to see if the same bug or a similar one has already been reported.
 If one already exists it saves